sftpplus/sftpplus-docs/src/doc_source/configuration-client/transfers.rst

     The supported actions are:

+    * `transform` - This is the generic operation based on which the destination path can be defined as a different name in comparison with the source path.
+      The whole path can be transformed, not only the filename.
+      It can be used for a rename operation, as well as for inserting a timestamp.
     * `only-filename` - Use only the source file name and discard the source path.
-This result in flatten destination.
+This results in a flattened destination.
       This action has no parameters.
     * `replace-separator` - Takes a single parameter, which is the character(s) used to replace the source path separator.
     * `lowercase` - Will use the same file path as source, but in all lower